[Photos] From Boston to Saigon: A Coronavirus Quarantine Diary | Saigoneer

 It felt somewhat like my first night at college — restless, strange, and filled with uncertainty.

 It was difficult lying on a hard wooden surface with no pillows, but I was tired from the 30-hour journey and was just glad to settle down.
 Mosquitos weren’t a big issue either.
-On the other hand, we faced a minor spider problem in the bathroom on the first night .
+On the other hand, we faced a minor spider problem in the bathroom on the first night.
 And the morning after that, I woke up to an unbearable amount of ant bites; I tried counting how many bites exactly to tell my mom when she called, but could no longer keep track after 10.

 For the first three days, there were about 30–40 packages being brought in from outside daily — which meant that there were constantly cars and people crowding around the facility, from a regulated distance, to deliver items to their family members.
 The security guards would check the items before bringing them inside for people to pick up.